 Laughter is a gift of nature

-Laughter and humor are a way of life that you should adopt in your personal and professional life for the sake of your physical and mental health and for the health of those around you.
+Laughter and humor are a way of life that you should adopt in your personal and professional life for your physical and mental health and for the health of those around you.